SoftwareAG/c8y-docs/content/device-management-application/viewing-device-details.md

 #### To download a log {#to-download-a-log}

-Hover over a row and click the download icon <i class="dlt-c8y-icon-download text-primary"></i>, to download the log excerpt to your file system.
+Hover over a row and click the download icon <i class="dlt-c8y-icon-download text-primary icon-20"></i>, to download the log excerpt to your file system.

 #### To delete a log {#to-delete-a-log}

-Hover over a row and click the delete icon, to delete the log information.
+Hover over a row and click the delete icon <i class="dlt-c8y-icon-editing-trash text-danger icon-20"></i>, to delete the log information.

 ### Measurements {#measurements}